 A typical blockchain has one (e.g. Bitcoin, Ethereum and EOS) or two (e.g. Dash and Decred) consensus levels.
 Blockchains with two consensus levels feature faster transactions and higher fork resistance.

-L3COS (Level 3 Consensus Operating System) is the next-generation blockchain.
-It operates on three levels of consensus, one for each of government, business and society.
+L3COS (which stands for Level 3 Consensus Operating System) is the next-generation blockchain.
+It operates on three levels of consensus, one for each of government, business and the wider society.

 Every blockchain has a consensus mechanism that makes it logically centralized.